Wisconsin Court Records

 The interpretation of tort law and Criminal Law pans out differently in the following ways:

-• The focus of the law: criminal law focuses on the wrongdoer and the commensurate punishment, while tort law focuses on the plaintiff and the damage incurred.
+- The focus of the law: criminal law focuses on the wrongdoer and the commensurate punishment, while tort law focuses on the plaintiff and the damage incurred.

 What is the Purpose of Tort Law in Wisconsin?

 The primary purpose of tort law is compensation for injured persons and a deterrent to potential violating parties.
-The state tort law also enforces policies that do not precisely reflect the legislative opinions of the state.
+The state tort law also enforces policies that may not precisely reflect the legislative opinions of the state.
 An example is tort reform policies that determine a claim as either genuine or frivolous.

 What is a Tort Claim in Wisconsin?

-A tort claim is a notice filed by the injured party to the alleged entity about the wrongdoing and the injuries sustained as a result.
-A tort claim comprises the basic elements of tort that sustain the fact the injuries sustained were due to the breach of duty by the alleged.
+A tort claim is generally considered a notice filed by the injured party to the alleged entity about the wrongdoing and the injuries sustained as a result.
+A tort claim comprises the basic elements of tort that suggest the fact the injuries sustained were due to the breach of duty by the alleged.
 The Wisconsin tort laws also uphold a statute of limitations as per claims filed against individuals or government agencies in the state.

 How Do You File a Tort Claim in Wisconsin?

-• The procedure differs a bit if a government-owned agency is a defendant.
+- The procedure differs a bit if a government-owned agency is a defendant.
 The Civil Litigation Unit of the Department of Justice receives Notice of Claims from filing parties.
 Under Wis.
 Stat.
-Section 893.82, a notice of claims must get to the Attorney General’s desk within 120 days of the incident to be considered.
+Section 893.82, a notice of claims should get to the Attorney General’s desk within 120 days of the incident to be considered.
 Complete the Notice of injury and claims form, notarized it, and submit it to:

 114 East State Capitol